Direct #: 518-689-6304

-Erica Ludwick is the Deputy Director of the Amsterdam, Gloversville, and Saratoga Springs offices of the Legal Aid Society of Northeastern New York.
+Erica Zimny is the Deputy Director of the Amsterdam, Gloversville, Plattsburgh, and Saratoga Springs offices of the Legal Aid Society of Northeastern New York.
 She supervises a staff of housing, economic justice, family, and elder law attorneys, paralegals, and support staff.
-Ms. Ludwick formerly worked for Legal Services of South Central Michigan, where she worked her way from staff attorney to supervising attorney to managing attorney.
+Ms. Zimny formerly worked for Legal Services of South Central Michigan, where she worked her way from staff attorney to supervising attorney to managing attorney.
 In Michigan, she advocated on behalf of low-income and underrepresented individuals both in and out of the courtroom in the areas of housing, consumer, family, public benefits, elder law, and appeals.
-Ludwick currently serves on the New York State Bar Association’s Veteran’s Committee, Committee on Technology and the Legal Profession, and the Task Force on the Post-Pandemic Future of the Profession.
+Zimny currently serves on the New York State Bar Association’s Veteran’s Committee, Committee on Technology and the Legal Profession, and the Task Force on the Post-Pandemic Future of the Profession.
 She served on the MIE Journal committee and is the First Vice President of the Montgomery County Bar Association.
 She has previously served as an elected member of the Representative Assembly, served as the chair of the Awards and Nominating Committee, and was a member of the Equal Access Initiative of the of the State Bar of Michigan.
 She has served as Vice President of the Jackson County Bar Association.
 She was a heavy-wheel vehicle mechanic in the U.S. Army, worked as a legal secretary while earning her bachelor’s degree, and went on to obtain her J.D. cum laude from Western Michigan University Cooley Law School in 2007.
 She received her Masters Degree in Public and Social Policy in 2020.
-She is admitted to practice in New York and Michigan and lives in the Mohawk Valley with her husband and four dogs.
+She is admitted to practice in New York and Michigan.

 Chief Diversity Officer/Race Equity Director